 OFFICIAL RULES

-Before we get to rules, R2AK was created not as a cutthroat competition but as the best way we know to spread excitement about the magic of onwater adventures that are human powered and sail driven and to remind us all that big adventure can be obtainable on virtually any budget.
+R2AK isn’t a cutthroat competition.
+It’s the best way we know to spread the magic of human-powered, wind-driven adventure — and to prove that big adventure is possible on almost any budget.

-You could eat your way to Alaska on a cruise ship but that’s not what this is about.
+Sure, you could eat your way to Alaska on a cruise ship – but that’s not what this is about.

 R2AK was created to reduce the constructs to a bare minimum, trusting in the self-reliance, seamanship, and honor of our participants rather than relying on enforcement of an artificial body of rules.
 The spirit of this race lives in the camaraderie of the racers and the unwavering impartiality of the elements.